-Food poisoning (also called “ food-borne illness") is caused by consuming foods contaminated with bacteria, viruses, parasites, or other food-borne pathogens.
+Food poisoning ("food-borne illness") is caused by eating foods containing bacteria, viruses, parasites, or other pathogens.

-While FDA and USDA regulations try to prevent food from becoming tainted in the first place, and food product recalls strive to prevent tainted foods from reaching consumers, food contamination continues to be a problem.
+While FDA and USDA regulations try to prevent food from becoming tainted, food contamination is still a problem.
+This is true even though food product recalls aim to prevent tainted foods from reaching consumers.

-Food-borne illnesses are serious, and one of the most common types of personal injury claims.
+Food-borne illnesses are severe.
+They are one of the most common grounds for personal injury claims.
 This article provides information about the types and sources of food poisoning.
-You will also find resources on food recalls and food safety.
+It also offers helpful resources on food recalls and food safety.

-If you are already sick, see FoodSafety.gov to identify the symptoms of a food-borne illness from e. coli, listeria, norovirus, salmonella, staphylococcus aureus, trichinosis, campylobacter, clostridium, and more.
+If you are already sick from contaminated food, see FoodSafety.gov to read the symptoms of a food-borne illness.

-The U.S. Food and Drug Administration (FDA) is responsible for the regulation and safety standards of approximately 80 percent of the U.S. food supply.
-The remaining 20 percent of foods, primarily meat and egg products, are regulated by the U.S. Department of Agriculture (USDA) Food Safety and Inspection Service (FSIS).
+The U.S. Food and Drug Administration (FDA) is responsible for the regulation and safety standards of approximately 80% of the U.S. food supply.
+The remaining 20% of foods, primarily meat and egg products, are regulated by the U.S. Department of Agriculture's (USDA) Food Safety and Inspection Service (FSIS).

 Types of Food Poisoning